torpid-prey/ObChecked-docs/configuration/overview.md

 ![Main Menu](../screenshots/main-context-menu.png)

-*Access all properties via the main menu*
+*Access all properties via the main menu in the bottom right corner*

 ---